tianbo137/Portfolio/NBA Game Prediction/README.md

 ## Overview

 In this project, I attempt to build a profitable NBA game winner prediction model against the odds of bookmakers.
 The data includes player game-level stats pulled from the [NBA stats website](http://stats.nba.com/) with [nba_api](https://github.com/swar/nba_api) and game odds from [here](https://www.sportsbookreviewsonline.com/scoresoddsarchives/nba/nbaoddsarchives.htm).

-The model is a wide-and-deep neural network model together with a custom loss function to assist us identifying fair odds.
+The model we will be applying is a wide-and-deep neural network model together with a custom loss function to assist us identifying fair odds.

 ## Contents: